The European Union

-- invite the European Commission to make a proposal to address it;
+- invite the Commission to make a proposal to address it;

 - pass it on to the Council of the European Union to deal with.

-Together with the European Parliament, the Council is the main decision-making body of the EU.
+Together with the Parliament, the Council is the main decision-making body of the EU.
 It is also known as the Council of the European Union.
-In the Council government ministers from each Member State meet to discuss, amend and adopt laws and to coordinate policies.
-The ministers have the authority to commit their governments to the actions agreed on in the meetings.
-The presidency of the Council rotates among the EU Member States every 6 months, and is responsible for chairing all Council meetings and setting the agendas.
+In the Council, government ministers from each Member State meet to discuss, amend and adopt laws and to coordinate policies.
+The ministers have the authority to commit their governments to the actions agreed on in these meetings.
+The presidency of the Council rotates among the EU Member States every 6 months and is responsible for chairing all Council meetings and setting the agendas.

-- negotiates and adopts EU laws, together with the European Parliament, based on proposals from the European Commission;
+- negotiates and adopts EU laws, together with the Parliament, based on proposals from the Commission;

 - coordinates EU countries’ policies;